Sipi Falls Cave adventure and exploration

 The largest cave extends for some kilometers into the rock face.
 It contains rich mineral salt deposits that have clearly been worked extensively at some time in the past.

-The mineral salt in these caves was so helpful for cows in terms of digestion and increase milk production.
+The mineral salt in these caves was so helpful for cows in terms of digestion and increased milk production.

 Back in those days, people were also living in those caves with their cattle and goats.
 The cave has contributed a lot to the farming industry because the local farmers collected manure used as fertilizer for their coffee, onions, and cabbage farms.